Women in Vatican City: Voting rights

 The Pope, who serves as the head of state, is elected by the College of Cardinals of the Catholic Church.
 The College is part of the Holy See, which forms a separate sovereign entity from Vatican City.
 Cardinals in the Catholic Church are required to be male, with voting Cardinals usually Bishops, and only men are eligible to be elected Pope.
 With that being said, however, the cardinalate is a privilege and office bestowed by the Pope; it is not a separate, fourth degree of Holy Orders, along with deacon, priest, and Bishop, though it ranks above them, so theoretically, the laws could be amended to allow for women to be Cardinals.

 Divorce

-Vatican City is one of two sovereign states that do not allow divorce, the other being the Republic of the Philippines.
+Vatican City is one of two sovereign states that do not allow divorce, the other being the Philippines (see Divorce in the Philippines).